-This document documents the test design and specifications for Spanish MAP® Reading FluencyTM, an adaptive assessment that supports students on their path to reading comprehension by assessing and helping to improve both oral reading fluency and foundational reading skills.
+This document details the test design and specifications for Spanish MAP® Reading FluencyTM, an adaptive assessment that supports students on their path to reading comprehension by assessing and helping to improve both oral reading fluency and foundational reading skills.
 It is designed for students who do not yet read with solid fluency and understanding and adapts to accommodate pre-readers, early readers, and independent readers in Pre-K to Grade 4 with the goal of helping all students be able to read with comprehension.
 MAP Reading Fluency is available in both English and Spanish.
 Spanish MAP Reading Fluency is designed to support biliteracy programs and emergent bilinguals in multiple educational contexts.
+NWEA is continually exploring ways to refine Spanish MAP Reading Fluency to best reflect how students learn to read in Spanish and the skills they need to support Spanish reading fluency.